Colby Donaldson: Survivor: The Australian Outback

 The ex-Ogakors held majority advantage and voted out another ex-Kucha member.
 Then heavily disliked Manthey was voted off.
 Then eliminations of other remaining ex-Kucha members (Note: Before Jerri Manthey was voted off the tribe, the Ogakor alliance primarily targeted one of remaining ex-Kucha members Nick Brown.
 Brown won the Individual Immunity necklace from one challenge, making Brown immune from elimination until the next immunity challenge.) and another ex-Ogakor member Amber Brkich, who still aligned with Manthey post-merge, followed.
 When three players remained, Donaldson won the season's final immunity challenge, "Fallen Comrades", the quiz about eliminated contestants.
-This was his fifth consecutive individual immunity win.
+This was his fifth consecutive individual immunity win, making him the first constestant in the history of the show to win five immunity challenges.

 As the only player eligible to vote while possessing the Individual Immunity necklace, Donaldson voted off Famie, whom Donaldson found unworthy to be one of the final two, placing Famie third, and kept Wesson as promised.
 (Note: Keith Famie stated that, if he won the "Fallen Comrades" immunity challenge, he would have voted out Donaldson as a potential threat.
 Tina Wesson stated that, if she won the challenge, she would have voted out Famie and kept Donaldson as promised, figuring that Donaldson would be popular to viewers.)

 In the Final Tribal Council, Donaldson and Wesson revealed onscreen to the jury their own core alliance that helped maintain the Ogakor tribe's strength.
 They both further revealed using and holding Famie as part of their voting strategy from Olson's elimination to the final three.
 Donaldson became the runner-up to winner Tina Wesson by the 3–4 jury vote.
 (Note: One of the three jurors who voted for Donaldson, Nick Brown, cited Donaldson's challenge winnings.
 Another who voted for Donaldson, Rodger Bingham, cited his "play[ing] the game a little bit harder".)
 For the runner-up placement, Donaldson earned $100,000.
 (Note: Tina Wesson stated that Donaldson "deserved to win" for his gameplay, that she felt more like a runner-up than a winner, and that the final result was "unfair".)